annmariyaes/LFA/README.md

 The LFA Python App consists of mainly 3 tabs:

-1. Band automatic detection which works mainly with the help of Hough line transform using OpenCV package
+1. **_Band automatic detection_** which works mainly with the help of Hough line transform using OpenCV package

-2. Background correction with different color conversion and thresholding methods.
+2. **_Background correction_** with different color conversion and thresholding methods.

-3. Intensity data which creates datatable containing details like number of bands in that image and their respective mean and median.
+3. **_Intensity data_** which creates datatable containing details like number of bands in that image and their respective mean and median.

 ## Installation

+csv, cv2, numpy, PIL, skimage, kivy, kivyMD

 ## User's Guide